-(1) When a billing provider submits a claim for multiple surgical procedures performed on the same date, the department shall pay the listed fee for the primary surgical procedure.
-THE department shall pay for additional surgical procedures performed on that day at 50% of the listed fee.
+(1) When a claim is submitted by a provider for multiple surgical procedures performed on the same date of service, the department shall pay for the primary surgical procedure the full Medicaid allowed amount. the department shall pay for additional surgical procedures performed on that day at 50% of the Medicaid allowed amount.

-(2) When an assistant surgeon, in addition to staff provided by the general hospital or chronic disease hospital, is required, the department shall pay the assistant surgeon 20% of the listed fee for the surgery.
+(2) When an assistant surgeon, in addition to staff provided by the general or chronic disease hospital, is required, the amount payable by the department to the assistant surgeon shall be 20% of the listed fee for surgery.

-(3) The department shall not pay for related evaluation and management encounters on the same day of surgery.
+(3) Fees for related evaluation and management encounters on the same day of surgery are not payable.

-(4) The listed fees for all surgical procedures include the surgery and typical postoperative follow-up care provided to clients in a general hospital or chronic disease hospital.
-The department shall pay for follow-up visits after a client is discharged from the general hospital or chronic disease hospital as office visits.
+(4) The listed fees for all surgical procedures include the surgery and typical postoperative follow-up care while in the general or chronic disease hospital.
+Followup visits after a client is discharged from the general or chronic disease hospital shall be payable as office visits.

-(5) The listed fees for surgery on the musculoskeletal system includes payment for the application of the first cast or traction device.
+(5) The listed fees for surgery on the musculoskeletal system shall include payment for the application of the first cast or traction device.